Singhu border lynching: Second person arrested; Victim's family demands high-level probe | Law-Order

 According to police, Sarabjit Singh has claimed the involvement of a few more people in the gruesome killing, which has sparked outrage and has triggered calls for action to clear the protest sites on Delhi's borders where farmers have been camping since last November to press for the scrapping of the Centre's three agri laws.

+“The responsibility of any incident happening at the protest site (of farmers) lies with the Samyukta Kisan Morcha (SKM),” the MP from Ambala said.

+The SKM had issued a statement on Friday distancing itself from the incident and said that it wanted to make it clear that ''both the parties to the incident'', the Nihang group and the victim, have no relation with the Morcha.

-Farmer union leaders, however, asserted that the incident will have no impact on the agitation and said they will upgrade security by installing CCTV cameras and increasing the number of volunteers at the protest sites.
+Farmer union leaders asserted on Saturday that the incident will have no impact on the agitation and said they will upgrade security by installing CCTV cameras and increasing the number of volunteers at the protest sites.

 Punjab's Deputy Chief Minister Sukhjinder Singh Randhawa demanded an inquiry by a sitting judge to find out “actual cause” of the incident and alleged it was an attempts to sabotage the farmers' agitation.